Majjcom/AltCmd/README.md

 - [中文](README_cn.md)

-This is a tool, make you run shell anywhere gracefully.
+This is a tool make you run shell anywhere gracefully.

 ![](imgs/001.png#gh-light-mode-only)